The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms

-Our second main ingredient is to show that, given the subsets of profiles displayed in the first period, the distribution of the backlog in the second period is a feasible solution for the {distribution problem}.
+Second, we demonstrate that, given the subsets of profiles displayed in the first period, the induced distribution of the backlog in the second period constitutes a feasible solution to the distribution problem.
 Hence, we can use the notion of \emph{correlation gap}~\citep{agrawal2010correlation}, which compares the objective values of our solution and the distribution problem, to establish our guarantee.

-To complement our theoretical results, we empirically evaluate the performance of DH and the other benchmarks for different platform designs using real data from a major dating app in the US.\footnote{This platform provided us with real data to test our proposed algorithms.
-We keep the app's name undisclosed as part of our NDA.} In line with the insights in~\citep{rios2021}, we find that allowing for non-sequential matches does not significantly affect the number of matches the platform can generate.
-More interestingly, DH significantly outperforms the algorithms that rely on submodular optimization techniques.
-Furthermore, our simulation results demonstrate that platforms using a one-directional design should initiate interactions with the side that leads to the smallest expected backlog per profile displayed, balancing size and selectivity.
-Lastly, we show that the best one-directional design leads to at least half of the matches generated by the corresponding two-directional design.